jacobcode01/ChurnLabs/README.md

 ```bash
 make compose-up-build
 ```
-- Docker compose will build and start all required services for the application using `docker-compose.yaml`.
+- Docker Compose will build and start all required services for the application using `docker-compose.yaml`.

 ### React Frontend
 ```